ppfenning/data-mining-2023/Assignments/A1/Assignment1.md

 > >- Normalization.
 > >- Outlier removal.

+- Modeling:

+> Here data scientists select features from our prepared data.
+> Parameters are optimized to fit each model uniquely.

+- Evaluation:

+>

 3. In the context of data mining, what is the difference between predictive and descriptive tasks?
 Provide examples of each.